What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 |---|---|

-| EMI Stability | High (Does not change) |
+| EMI Stability | High (EMI fixed, no changes) |

-| Market Impact | None |
+| Market Impact | None (unaffected by market rate changes) |

-| Prepayment Charges | applicable |
+| Prepayment Charges | Applicable (prepayment penalties usually apply) |

-| Ideal For | Risk-averse borrowers |
+| Ideal For | Risk-averse borrowers seeking certainty |

 |---|---|

-| EMI Stability | Low (Fluctuates with market) |
+| EMI Stability | Low (EMI varies with market movements) |

-| Market Impact | High (Directly linked to Repo Rate) |
+| Market Impact | High (directly linked to repo rate) |

-| Prepayment Charges | Usually Nil (for individuals) |
+| Prepayment Charges | Usually Nil for individuals |

-| Ideal For | Borrowers comfortable with market shifts |
+| Ideal For | Borrowers are comfortable with rate fluctuations |

 Use this decision matrix to understand the difference between fixed and floating interest rate options: